 … What are the latest statistics and the latest trends regarding drug use and drug testing?
-At the Drug & Alcohol Testing Industry Association (DATIA) conference this past May in Miami, Dr. Barry Sample presented key findings from the Quest Diagnostics Drug Testing Index (DTI).
+At the Drug & Alcohol Testing Industry Association (DATIA merged with NDASA in 2023) conference this past May in Miami, Dr. Barry Sample presented key findings from the Quest Diagnostics Drug Testing Index (DTI).

 View the video below to see comments from Joe Reilly, Dennis Bennett and Phil Dubois.